 Today, I am one of those whom a greenhorn – as I was at that time – would hear saying this.
 In summer, there is daylight all day.
 Plants need daylight to do photosynthesis – turning CO2 into biomass thereby releasing oxygen.
 This means everything in your yard from the green lawn to the wild roses, trees and weeds grown 24/7. 🙂

-Alaskans who have a vegetable garden have to harvest everything at the same time to not loose their harvest by frost and keep on weeding to get a harvest at all.
+Alaskans who have a vegetable garden have to harvest everything at the same time to not loose their harvest by frost and keep on weeding to get a harvest at all (see this post to learn what Alaskans gown in their yards).
 Then there is the salmon dip netting, fishing, berry picking, and in the first week of September moose hunting season.
 Groceries are expensive in Alaska and rarely fresh.
 Thus, you want to improve your food quality.
 It is not fun to pay $2.50 for lettuce that is close to the wilting point.

 Even tough I am not at all into hunting, fishing, dip netting, hiking or swimming in Alaska lakes I feel like I get my live back when my vegetables are harvested and the lawn stops growing.